TeamHaxGD/GDDocs/endpoints/boomlings.com/database/getGJMessages20.md

 ## getGJMessages20.php
-Gets all account comments from a profile.
+Gets all messages from an account going in and out.
 ### Parameters
 (For all empty parameters refer to [the common parameters](https://github.com/SMJSGaming/GDDocs/blob/master/endpoints/common_parameters.md))
 #### gameVersion